 So, that brings us to the big question: What is the best rodent proof insulation technique?
 The key is to deny access in between the insulation and the floor.
 How do we do this?
 We staple our insulation to the floor joists every 10-15cm.
 This means that the insulation stays firmly against the floor long-term, locking in your comfort and locking out rodents!
 Watch a video of how we staple insulation here.

 We’ve been using this rodent proof insulation technique for over a decade, and in all of our time installing it with staples we’ve never had a rodent issue.
 The only instance where you may run into trouble is if you are installing a second layer of material over the bulk insulation, such as reflective sheet.
 We don’t see this as necessary and see fantastic results achieved with a single layer of high quality polyester underfloor insulation.

 A word of caution when stapling underfloor insulation…

 Not all bulk insulation is right for stapling because the fibres may too weak to hold in place in the longer-term.
 Stapling fibreglass insulation, for example, is virtually impossible because the glass fibres squash and break allowing the staple to fire straight through.
 This is another instance where the heat-bonded quality of polyester will work in your favour.

 You can learn more about what staplers and staples we use and recommend by clicking here.

-If you’re looking for home insulations in Melbourne, Sydney, Perth, or Canberra, call ecoMaster at 1300 326 627.
+If you’re looking for home insulations in Melbourne or Sydney, call ecoMaster at 1300 326 627.
 We supply and install high-quality polyester insulation for all types of Australian homes and commercial establishments.